 - Strong knowledge of construction and engineering drawings and specifications and submittal and RFI processes related to effective project management

 - Ability to work with construction contractors, vendors, and consultants

 - A bachelor’s degree in engineering, architecture, or construction management is preferred; ten (10) years of managing project teams, and five (5) years leadership experience managing construction projects of similar size and complexity.

 - The physical demands associated with the duties and responsibilities described herein are representative of those that must be met by an employee to successfully perform this job.
 This includes ability to spend extended hours walking construction sites and traveling to different project sites and offices.

 - The work environment described herein is representative of those an employee encounters while performing this job.
-The Senior Project Manager will be based at a regional office, visit job site locations and attend meetings at multiple offices.
+The role will be based at a regional office, visit job site locations and attend meetings at multiple offices.
 Exposure to outdoors, dust, high noise levels, hot and cold weather is likely.
 Wearing personal protective equipment and adhering to Rivian’s published Employee Health and Safety (EHS) guidelines is mandatory.

 We take your privacy seriously.
 For details please see our Candidate Privacy Notice.